RMITLibrary/design-system/content/visual/breakpoints.md

 ---
 <h1 class="margin-top-zero">Breakpoints and columns</h1>
 <h2>Breakpoints</h2>
-<p>The Dewey design system is built using the Bootstrap 5 framework.
+<p>The design system is built using the Bootstrap 5 framework.
 As such, the system employs the following default bootstrap breakpoints.</p>
 <table class="table table-striped">
   <thead>
     <tr>